How much does timber flooring cost in NZ? Complete 2026 price guide

 3. Regional pricing variation

-- Auckland metro: $85–$110/m² glue-down (incl GST) — at the top of the national range due to demand and labour costs.
+- Auckland metro: $85–$110/m² glue-down +GST, at the top of the national range due to demand and labour costs.

 - Regional NZ: $65–$90/m² glue-down where qualified installers are local.
 Travel surcharges apply for remote sites and can add $500–$1,500 to a typical residential project if the installer has to come from a metro area.

 Sticker price is the headline, but cost per year is what actually matters for a 25 to 30 year asset.
-A typical Auckland residential install, compared like-for-like:
+A typical Auckland residential install, compared like-for-like.
+The service lives below are indicative industry planning ranges drawn from general market guidance, not guarantees or test results, and actual life depends on wear, maintenance and installation quality:

 | Flooring type | Installed cost (per m²) | Service life | Cost per year of service |